 G. H. Hagn, "Ground Constants at High Frequencies (HF)" mistitled "HF Ground and Vegetation Constants" in Proceedings of Third Annual Review of Progress in Applied Computational Electromagnetics, Monterey, CA, 24–26 March 1987.

 H. W. Parker and Withan Makarabhiromya, "Electric Constants Measured in Vegetation and in Earth at Five Sites in Thailand," Special Technical Report 43, SRI Project 4240, Stanford Research Institute, Menlo Park, CA, December 1967.
-Primary data source for the Hagn generic curves.
+Data source for the Hagn generic curves.